jimmyabou/trip-wizard/README.md

 # trip-wizard
-Trip Wizard is a full-stack application we built to facilitate the finding, scheduling, and booking of activities for your next trip
+Trip Wizard is a full-stack application we built to facilitate the finding, scheduling, and booking of activities for your next trip.

-#Setup
+# Setup
 after pulling the repositry into your local git folder
 go to the client folder
     $ npm install       //install all dependencies